-- Use calamine lotion and soak in a cool bath to ease itching.
+- Use calamine lotion or soak in a cool bath to ease itching.

 - Take an oral antihistamine if your provider recommends it for very bad itching.

 MEDICINES FROM YOUR HEALTH CARE PROVIDER

-The whole family or sexual partners of infected people should be treated, even if they do not have symptoms.
+The whole family and sexual partners of infected people should be treated, even if they do not have symptoms.

-Creams prescribed by your provider are needed to treat scabies.
+Creams or lotions prescribed by your provider are needed to treat scabies.

-- The cream most often used is permethrin 5%.
+- The medicine most often used is permethrin 5%.

-- Other creams include benzyl benzoate, sulfur in petrolatum, and crotamiton.
+- Other medicines include benzyl benzoate, sulfur in petrolatum, and crotamiton.

 Apply the medicine all over your body.
 The treatment is typically repeated in 1 week.

-For hard to treat cases, the provider may also prescribe a pill known as ivermectin.
+For hard to treat cases, your provider may also prescribe a pill known as ivermectin.

 Itching may continue for 2 weeks or more after treatment ends.
 It will most likely disappear if you follow the provider's treatment plan.